invoiceninja/invoiceninja/README.md

 Most online invoicing sites are expensive.
 They shouldn't be.
 The aim of this project is to provide a free, open-source alternative.
 Additionally, the hope is this codebase will serve as a sample site for Laravel as well as other JavaScript technologies.

-If you'd like to get involved please send an email to hillelcoren at gmail.

 ### Features
 * Core application built using Laravel 4
 * Invoice PDF generation directly in the browser